 Sometimes an antiquated idea can acquire new relevance.

 Example: The ancient Fender Broadcaster wiring scheme, in which the guitar has no tone control per se, but the second knob acts as a pickup-blend control.
 I […]

 UPDATE: My thanks to reader William Badjek, who found in error on page 31 of the v01 project file, which would have prevented the tone control from working properly.
 (The schematics, however, were correct in v01.)
 If you’ve encountered that issue, please revisit that page of the v02 project […]

 The latest version of the ReAmp, the Radial PRO RMP Studio Re-Amper, lists for a recession-friendly US$115, which means you can probably snag one for under a C-note.

 Teisco amp not included.
 Pity.

-The device, created by engineer John Cuniberti (best known as Joe Satriani’s studio wiz), is a recording direct box in reverse: […]
+The device, created by engineer John Cuniberti (best known as Joe Satriani’s studio wiz), is a recording direct box in […]

 Technically speaking, original Dallas Rangemasters didn't have angel wings, though they probably should have.
 However, the musically illiterate treble staff IS historically accurate.